Jugtojssidhu/Android_App_UAEC/README.md

 - **AI-Powered Insights**: Our machine learning model analyzes user data, delivering actionable insights into health trends and recovery progress.
 - **User-Friendly Visualization**: Real-time graphs and a color-coded calendar offer easy-to-understand progress reports.
 - **Direct Communication with Healthcare Providers**: Facilitate direct communication with medical professionals through the app for personalized guidance.

+## Folder Structure

+- **images**: Contains screenshots and icons used in the app’s documentation.
+- **myapplication**: Contains the main source code for the app.
+- **res**: Contains additional resources for the app, like layouts, strings, and drawable files.

+For more details on each folder, see the README files within each directory.

 ## Screenshots